 The candidate’s business is typically a privately held, family-owned corporation, limited liability corporation, or partnership, operating as a viable business, focused on growing revenue, controlling expenses, and creating a healthy culture that maximizes employee engagement and customer satisfaction.

-Therefore, to maximize the value and effectiveness of membership in the Guild, each member agrees to adhere to the following six principles:
+Therefore, to maximize the value and effectiveness of membership in the Chief Executives Guild (CEG), each member agrees to adhere to the following principles: